aleedurrani/JobListings/README.md

 - Use filters to narrow down job listings based on your preferences.
 - Click on a job listing to view detailed information in a popup.
 - Close the popup by clicking the "X" button or delete a job listing using the delete button.

-## Access
-The website is hosted on GitHub Pages and can be accessed directly through your browser by visiting https://aleedurrani.github.io/

 ## License